 Understanding the basics of URL encoding

-The template engine provided by AnQiCMS offersurlencodeandiriencodeAims to solve these problems, but they are focused on "how to encode" and "what to encode".
+The AnQiCMS template engine providesurlencodeandiriencodeAiming to solve these problems, but they have a focus on "how to encode" and "what to encode".

 Application scenario:

-- Encode the entire URL:When you need to pass a complete URL as a parameter value for another URL, in order to avoid the special characters of the internal URL (such as
+• Encode the complete URL:When you need to pass a complete URL as a parameter to another URL, in order to avoid the special characters of the internal URL (such as?/&//) Conflicts with the structure of the external URL, you need to encode the entire internal URL.urlencode.

 Encoding differences:

-urlencodeEncodes almost all special characters, including:///?/&/=them into their equivalent representations, which%XX.
-This means it will disrupt the original structure separators of the URL.
+urlencodeIt encodes almost all special characters, including:///?/&/=and converts them to%XXformat.
+This means it will break the original structure separators of the URL.

 Example:

-Assuming you have a URL that contains special characters and query parameters, and you want to use it as the value of another parameter: “`twig {# Your original link is: http
+Assume you have a URL containing special characters and query parameters that you want to use as the value of another parameter: “`twig {# The original link is: http